Q: What is Dry Decorating?

 Q: Can Juniors participate?

 Yes!
 While a large portion of this crew does indeed consist of Girl Scout troops from all over Southern California, we have even more troops which come from neighboring states.
 Over the years, this event has grown in popularity, size, and recognition.
-For these reasons, we have allowed Boy Scout troops, youth goups, marching bands, families, and even individuals who want to help out sign up to decorate with us...and we have had great success!!
+For these reasons, we have allowed Boy Scout troops, youth groups, marching bands, families, and even individuals who want to help out sign up to decorate with us...and we have had great success!!
 If you would like to help out and are willing to make a firm commitment to the dates you register for, we welcome your participation!
 Register using the Non Scout Group form to sign up!

 Q: Where do we park?

-It takes a dedicated "float junkie" to drive so far that you need to stay overnight.
 The Hill-Harbison House is a facility that serves many Girl Scouts and other youth from the area.
 They are located just 12 miles away from where we decorate, and overnight accommodations are available by reservation.
 The Montrose Program Center is 21 miles away and is also available by reservation.
 You'll be sleeping on the floor at both places, but for a low cost per person/per night who can complain?
 Please contact GSGLA, Arcadia center, for reservation info: (626) 677-2200.

 Q: What do we do for lunch/dinner?

 All Dry Decorators should bring their own lunch.
 After Dec 25th, there will be an on-site catering company from El Matador Mexican Food providing meals at a discounted price for all decorators.
 You may also bring your lunch/dinner, but be aware there is NO storage space on site, you need to leave your cooler(s) in the car.
 No Food or drink is allowed inside the building - except for water!

 Q: How much do we get paid?